Plan Ahead: What You Can Do With Extra Time

 A signed HIPAA authorization and Medical Power of Attorney allows parents access to their adult children’s medical information, or unmarried partners to get information on their partner.
 Requirements for these documents can vary from state to state, so an attorney can make sure documents are appropriate for each situation.

-Something that most people know they should have but often put off is to update or create a Will or Trust that makes sure your loved ones are cared for should something happen to you.
-Not having a Will and/or Trust may increase your family’s tax liabilities, not to mention the legal disputes or challenges that result when there is no estate plan in place.
+Something that most people put off is to update or create a will or trust that makes sure your loved ones are cared for should something happen to you.
+Not having a will and/or trust may increase your family’s tax liabilities, not to mention the legal disputes or challenges that result when there is no estate plan in place.
 An experienced attorney can help guide your estate planning experience and tailor your documents to meet your needs and wishes for the future.

 - It’s not as complicated or time-consuming as you think.

-If you have already prepared your Will or Trust, know that it is not a one-time project but a lifelong process that requires revisiting.
+If you have already prepared your will or trust, know that it is not a one-time project but a lifelong process that requires revisiting.
 Now is a good time to review to make sure your wishes haven’t changed.
 Here are a few ideas about what you can do with extra time:

 - Does your planning reflect all your assets, big and small?

 - Have you created letters of instruction with key information in the event of an emergency, including names and contact information for key professional advisors, location of original records, how to find passwords and other key online information, key medical information, insurances summaries and other general instructions?

 With hurricane season beginning May 1, you can take time to review your homeowners and medical insurance coverage.
 An attorney can review confusing homeowners and medical insurance policies and explain coverage and any limitations.